 - Administration: Besides depending on participant preferences and accessibility, the survey was administered through online platforms, email invitations, and in-person interviews.

 - Data Collection: The survey captured both quantitative and qualitative data to provide a comprehensive assessment of the financial literacy of respondents.
-The responses were anonymized to protect confidentiality and promote sincere feedback.
+We anonymized the responses to protect confidentiality and encourage sincere feedback.

 Survey Outcomes